Apollo199999999/RedditVideoGenerator/README.md

 ## How to use

 To use RedditVideoGenerator, simply download and install the latest version of RedditVideoGenerator from [releases](https://github.com/Apollo199999999/RedditVideoGenerator/releases) and run it.
-RedditVideoGenerator will automatically start generating the Reddit video after being opened.
+RedditVideoGenerator will automatically start generating the Reddit video after being run.

 ## Customisation